ink-detective/ink-detective.github.io/index.md

 * Overlapping boxes - unclear which letter has the strongest claim on a given box
 * Wrong positives on areas of high white value accumulation

-As a next step, we identified adjacent boxes via a definition of neighbourhood.
+As a next step, we identified adjacent boxes via a definition of neighborhood.
 These were considered as potential text or title beginnings.
-We considered boxes neighbours if:
+We considered boxes neighbors if:

 * They came from the same layer
 * They had the same letter scale